 Consider now $x\in \Xh$.
 We need to construct an embedding as \eqref{eq:22}, for that we have to choose a convenient bounded derivation on $\Hx$.
-Using the following theorem that provides a suitable étale morphism between an affinoid neighbourhood of $x$ and an affinoid domain of $\Ak$, which permits to pull-back the derivation $\dT$. \begin{Theo}[{\cite[Theorem~3.12]{np2}, \cite{Duc}}] Let $x$ be a point of type (2).
+The following theorem provides a suitable étale morphism between an affinoid neighborhood of $x$ and an affinoid domain of $\AF$, which allows for pull-back the derivation $\dT$. \begin{Theo}[{\cite[Theorem~3.12]{np2}, \cite{Duc}}] Let $x\in X$ be a point of type (2).
 Let $b_1,\cdots, b_\nu$ and $b$ be distinct branches out of $x$.
 Let $N$ be a positive integer.
-There exists an affinoid neighbourhood $Z$ of $x\in X$, a quasi-smooth affinoid curve $Y$, an affinoid domain $W$ of $\Pf$ and a finite étale map $\psi: Y\to W$ such that the following hold: \begin{enumerate} \item $Z$ is isomorphic to an affinoid domain of $Y$ and lies in the interior of $Y$; \item the degree of $\psi$ is prime to $N$; \item $\psi\-1(\psi(x))=\{x\}$; \item almost every connected component of $Y\setminus \{x\}$ is an open unit disc with boundary $\{x\}$; \item almost every connected component of $W\setminus \{\psi(x)\}$ is an open disc with boundary $\{\psi(x)\}$; \item for almost every connected component $V$ of $Y\setminus \{x\}$, the induced morphism $V\to \psi(V)$ is an isomorphism; \item for every $i\in\{1,\cdots,\nu\}$, the morphism $\psi$ induces an isomorphism between a section of $b_i$ and a section of $\psi(b_i)$ and we have $\psi\-1(\psi(b_i))\subset Z$; \item {$\psi ^{-1}(\psi (b))=\{b\}$}. \end{enumerate} \end{Theo}
+There exists an affinoid neighborhood $Z$ of $x\in X$, a quasi-smooth affinoid curve $Y$, an affinoid domain $W$ of $\Pf$ and a finite étale map $\psi: Y\to W$ such that the following hold: \begin{enumerate} \item $Z$ is isomorphic to an affinoid domain of $Y$ and $x$ lies in the interior of $Y$; \item the degree of $\psi$ is prime to $N$; \item $\psi\-1(\psi(x))=\{x\}$; \item almost every connected component of $Y\setminus \{x\}$ is an open unit disk with boundary $\{x\}$; \item almost every connected component of $W\setminus \{\psi(x)\}$ is an open disk with boundary $\{\psi(x)\}$; \item for almost every connected component $V$ of $Y\setminus \{x\}$, the induced morphism $V\to \psi(V)$ is an isomorphism; \item for every $i\in\{1,\cdots,\nu\}$, the morphism $\psi$ induces an isomorphism between a section of $b_i$ and a section of $\psi(b_i)$ and we have $\psi\-1(\psi(b_i))\subset Z$; \item {$\psi ^{-1}(\psi (b))=\{b\}$}. \end{enumerate} \end{Theo}